The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

         - A is the value of grade (Character value is always written in single quotes)

       - **Rules to declare a variable**
-     	1. The first letter of a variable should be alphabet or underscore(_)
+     	1. The first letter of a variable should be alpha character or underscore(_)
      	2. The first letter of a variable should not be digit
-     	3. After first character it may be combination of alphabets and digits
+     	3. After first character it may be combination of alpha characters and digits
      	4. Blank space are not allowed in variable name
      	5. Variable name should not be a keyword